 The Group's Pillar III disclosures have been reviewed and approved by the Board.
-In addition, the Remuneration disclosures as detailed in Section 6 of this document have been reviewed by the Board which have responsibility of the Remuneration Policy.
+In addition, the Remuneration disclosures as detailed in Section 6 of this document have been reviewed by the Board and the Remuneration Committee which have responsibility of the Remuneration Policy.